theme-next/theme-next.org/source/docs/getting-started/data-files.md

 {% note danger %}
 **Known Issues**
-NexT uses `lodash/merge` to merge configs from `next.yml`, which might lead to the incorrect order of menu item.
+NexT before version 7.5.0 uses `lodash/merge` to merge configs from `next.yml`, which might lead to the incorrect order of menu item.
 Since `lodash/merge` is using deep copy, even if you set the order of the menu items, they will follow the default order in `_config.yml`.
 {% endnote %}

 <!-- endtab -->